Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.

-Please note that PAL is NOT designed for students whose overall cognitive ability is in the low average range or below, who demonstrate a significant need for social skills support or remediation, or who DO NOT have a primary diagnosis of a learning difference and/or AD/HD.
-Such applicants, if otherwise qualified for admission to Curry, are eligible for accommodations under the Americans with Disabilities Act (ADA) through Curry's Disabilities Office.
+Please note that while PAL is designed to support students with specific learning differences and/or ADHD, those who require significant social skills support or remediation may be better suited for the Social Achievement in Learning Program (SAIL) or may be considered for dual enrollment if they require both social and academic assistance.
+PAL is not tailored for students whose overall cognitive ability is in the low average range or below, or who do not have a primary diagnosis of a learning difference and/or ADHD.
+However, such applicants, if otherwise qualified for admission to Curry, may still be eligible for accommodations under the Americans with Disabilities Act (ADA) through Curry's Accessibility Services Office.

 PAL Courses: